ezlage/ZAD/README.md

-# Zabbix Agent Deployer
+# Zabbix Agent Deployer (ZAD)

-This set of scripts was developed and tested with the aim of facilitating the deployment and updating of Zabbix agents in large environments.
+This set of scripts was developed and tested with the aim of facilitating the deployment and updating of Zabbix Agents in large environments.
 Also called ZAD, Zabbix Agent Deployer is a FOSS that hopes to help everyone and get better and better with time.

 ### Dependencies (self-managed)